bmuschko/groovy-payflowpro/README.md

 # Groovy client for PayPal Payflow Pro API

-This library provides an low-level interface and DSL to the PayPal Payflow Pro API (HTTPS interface).
+This library provides a low-level interface and DSL to the PayPal Payflow Pro API (HTTPS interface).
 This library is not a replacement for the [Java SDK](https://cms.paypal.com/us/cgi-bin/?cmd=_render-content&content_ID=developer/library_download_sdks#PayflowPro).
 It aims for giving you full control over all request and response parameters but also provides great flexiblity on how to express your transaction in a natural language.
-The required HTTPS communication with Payflow is hidden but configurable.
+The required HTTPS communication with the Payflow API is hidden but configurable.

 __Supported Transactions__